umr-ds/DTN-RPC/README.md

 ##### MDP broadcast
 With `int rpc_server_listen_mdp_broadcast ();` the server will only listen for calls addressed to the broadcast address via MDP.
 The result will be returned directly (not broadcasted) via MDP.
 If this is not possible, Rhizome will be used increase the probability that the result arrives at the client.

+#### Implementing accpetance predicates
+If your server should not accept all calls, (e.g. if you have limited energy resources) you can implement you own predicates in the function `int _rpc_server_accepts (struct RPCProcedure *UNUSED(rp))` in `rpc_server.c`.
+The implementation is only possible at compile time, so you can not add or remove predicates at runtime.

+The function has to return `1` if the call should be accepted and `0` otherwise.

 ---

 The results are allways end-to-end encrypted, regardless of the chosen way.